danielbodnar/awesome-stars/README.md

 ## nuxt

+- [lostdesign/webgems](https://github.com/lostdesign/webgems) - A curated list of resources for devs and designers.
+Join me on devcord.com if you are up for a chit chat :)
+- [meistrari/prompts-royale](https://github.com/meistrari/prompts-royale) - Automatically create prompts and make them fight each other to know which is the best
 - [nuxt-themes/docus](https://github.com/nuxt-themes/docus) - Write beautiful documentations with Nuxt and Markdown.
 - [nuxt/learn.nuxt.com](https://github.com/nuxt/learn.nuxt.com) - [Work in Progress] An interactive tutorial and playground for Nuxt
 - [Intevel/h3-valibot](https://github.com/Intevel/h3-valibot) - 🤖 Schema validation for h3 using Valibot